Universal-2 is live

 Overview

-By the end of this tutorial, you’ll be able to: Here’s the full sample code for what you’ll build in this tutorial:
+By the end of this tutorial, you’ll be able to:- Transcribe an audio file.

 Before you begin